Vitadek/Vitadek/README.md

 --->
 Hello -

 I'm Vitadek, I have a couple of side projects going on right now.
-Currently, I'm trying to build my personal brand with my domain: encryptedgardens.com.
+Currently, I'm trying to build my personal brand with my domain: encryptedgardens.com and cipherseed.com/co.
 Here are the relative links below.

 https://encryptedgardens.com -- This is the main website as well as my personal blog.
-There are some guides that you might be interested in. https://learn.encryptedgardens.com -- This is my work in progress learning platform for certifications that I've studied for or have obtained. https://open.spotify.com/show/4KmlMb8oHBI7GyVVgHNO6y -- This is my encryptedgardens podcast.
+There are some guides that you might be interested in. https://open.spotify.com/show/4KmlMb8oHBI7GyVVgHNO6y -- This is my encryptedgardens podcast.
 It's used for explaining hard to understand Information Security Topics.